Hybrid Storage Environment

 Collaboration Among IT & Users

-Collaboration is a key factor in today’s workplace – not just among employees and stakeholders, but between IT and the user base as a whole.
-It is important for IT to work with the users to find a content management scenario that keeps the organization secure as well as strategically aggressive and efficient.
+Collaboration is a key factor in today’s workplace.
+Not just among employees and stakeholders, but between IT and the user base as a whole.
+Moreover, IT must work with users to find a content management scenario that keeps the organization secure and strategically aggressive and efficient.
 After all, the users themselves have the most valuable insight as to what tools make them most productive.
 Moreover, harmony between both groups is imperative for an optimal employee experience within any digital workplace.